jaspector

 Any new residence or habitable building; additions or alterations; commercial structures; relocation of existing structures; changes in land use or use; all structures in shoreland, wetland, or floodplain areas; permanent or temporary residential structures over 200 sq ft

-Typical processing time is Non-habitable structures not in floodplain, shoreland, or wetland are approximately 2 to 3 weeks during busy season..
+Building permit processing times in unincorporated Bayfield County, WI typically run Non-habitable structures not in floodplain, shoreland, or wetland are approximately 2 to 3 weeks during busy season..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Bayfield County, WI.
 The following work is generally exempt: Non-habitable accessory structures under 200 sq ft, if not in shoreland, wetland, or floodplain; Private communication devices outside floodplain, wetland, or shoreland zones; Small landings under 40 sq ft.
 Note: Agricultural structures are not exempt from permit requirements.
+When in doubt, confirm with the local building department before starting work.